BAJAJ FINSERV DIRECT LIMITED

 Drukpa Tshechi

-Celebrate Drukpa Tshechi by visiting Buddhist monasteries for teachings and rituals, especially in Sikkim or Ladakh.
-Watch cham (masked) dances, symbolic of spiritual triumph over negativity.
-If you’re not near a monastery, tune into online Dharma discourses or read about the Buddha’s first sermon to deepen your spiritual understanding.
+Celebrate Drukpa Tshechi by visiting Buddhist monasteries for teachings and rituals, mainly in Sikkim or Ladakh.
+The viewing of the heralding spiritual victory over negative forces through the cham (masked) dances is also an important part of the celebration.
+If it’s not possible for you to visit any monastery, then tune online into Dharma discourses or read about the Buddha's first sermon to deepen your spiritual understanding.

 Martyrdom Day of Shaheed Udham Singh

-Observe the day by watching documentaries or reading biographies of Shaheed Udham Singh, especially his role in avenging the Jallianwala Bagh massacre.
-Schools and community centres may host tribute events.
-You could also visit local memorials or attend online discussions reflecting on his courage and India's struggle for independence.
+You can observe the day by watching documentaries or reading about him, particularly his part in avenging the Jallianwala Bagh massacre.
+Tribute events might take place in schools and community centers.
+You can also go to local memorials or partake in online discussions showcasing his bravery and India's struggle for independence.

-Here are some places which you can visit during these holidays:
+Here are some places which you can visit during these holidays on July calendar:

 Domestic Destinations